saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 description: A Unix basic overview to allow Mac OS X users understand the powerful operating system underneath Mac OS X - Ownership, Permissions and the ROOT user.
 ---

 So, today I'm going to cover some important topics about Unix.
-I'll talk about a few things that you probably are dealing with on a daily basis, not fully understand its concept or how it works, but you just suck it up "follow" the instructions to get by and achieve your end goal.
+I'll talk about a few things that you are probably dealing with on a daily basis, without fully understanding its concept or how it works, but you just suck it up "follow" the instructions to get by and achieve your end goal.
 I'll talk about Ownership, Permissions and the **root** user.

 Before we dive into those topics I think it's important to cover some fundamental concepts.